Two siblings credit their strong roots in Bay County for their ability to grow into statewide roles.

 Mallory’s Miss Michigan platform encourages parents to read to their children to build literacy.

-“The work that we do in Washington and the work that we do out of our Flint congressional office is for the congressional district and for Bay County,” he says.
-“I call it the best of both worlds.
+“The work that we do in Washington and the work that we do out of our Flint congressional office is for the congressional district and for Bay County,” he said, “I call it the best of both worlds.
 I get to be involved in politics in our nation’s capital, but I also get to work in my own hometown and my own community in a pretty impactful way.”

 Mitchell said his parents, Troy and Wendy who run Auto Tec Inc. at 905 Salzburg Ave., inspired him to seek a career in public service.